-- 3.2.2 The product trade name, model number, or model type identification shall correspond with the manufacturer's catalog designation and shall uniquely identify the certification agency's mark of conformity. - 3.2.3 The certification agency's mark of conformity shall be displayed visibly and permanently on the product and/or packaging, as appropriate and in accordance with the requirements of the certification agency.
-The manufacturer shall exercise control of this mark as specified by the certification agency and the certification scheme. - 3.2.4 All markings shall be legible and permanent.
+- 3.2.2 The product trade name, model number, or model type identification shall correspond with the manufacturer's catalog designation and shall uniquely identify the certification agency's mark of conformity (certification or ID component as applicable). - 3.2.3 The certification agency's mark of conformity (certification or ID component as applicable) shall be displayed visibly and permanently on the product and/or packaging, as appropriate and in accordance with the requirements of the certification agency.
+The manufacturer shall exercise control of this mark as specified by the certification agency and the certification scheme. - 3.2.4 For ID component products, as detailed in Section 3.7 of this standard, "Specification Tested: Identified Component" shall be displayed visibly and permanently on the product and/or packaging, as appropriate.
+The manufacturer shall not use this mark on any other product unless such product is covered by a separate report.
+Identified Components are not permitted to claim by mark, symbol, or words that the product is certified. - 3.2.5 All markings shall be legible and permanent.